FNLookup/data/festival/docs/blurl.md

 `https://cdn.qstv.on.epicgames.com/aa4f6195-5070-42cc-afaf-55db3d61bba8`

-This URL does not require Auth.
+This URL does not require Authentication.

 ## Step 4
 ### Obtaining Blurl (to obtain MPD directly skip to step 5)